-Nobody knows for certain whatcauses CPPS - unlike the other types of prostatitis, it’s not caused by a bacterial infection.
+Nobody knows for certain what causes CPPS.
+Unlike other types of prostatitis it isn’t usually caused by a bacterial infection.
 There could be a number of causes, which makes it difficult to diagnose and treat.
-Possible causes include urine getting into the prostate gland, an infection which doesn’t show up in tests, and problems with the nerves around the prostate.

-Some research shows a connection between high levels of stress and anxiety and CPPS.
-Feeling stressed or depressed may cause physical symptoms that trigger CPPS or make it worse.
+Some research shows a link between stress, anxiety and depression and CPPS.
+But this doesn’t mean that CPPS is all in your head.
+If you’re feeling stressed or depressed, this may cause physical symptoms that trigger CPPS, or make symptoms worse.